Harvard Business School MBA Recommendation Questions

 Please respond to the questions below in a single document.

-- How do the applicant’s performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles?
-Please provide specific examples.
+- Please provide specific examples of how the applicant’s performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles.
 (Recommended: 300 words)

 - Please describe the most important piece of constructive feedback you have given the applicant.
-Please detail the circumstances and the applicant’s response.
+Detail the circumstances and the applicant’s response.
 (Recommended: 250 words)

 - (Optional) Is there anything else we should know?
 Please be concise.